Here are some common names for gluten or possible hidden gluten in foods. They can be tricky to spot!

 Here’s The Good News!

 I feel like the first part of this post is heavy!
-Here’s all the things I can’t eat.. here’s what I don’t do..etc I always try to look at the bright side.. it’s in my blood! lol!
+Here are all the things I can’t eat.. here’s what I don’t do..etc I always try to look at the bright side.. it’s in my blood! lol!
 I am B Positive after all!
 All fruit, veggies and all unseasoned real meat, fish and eggs are gluten free.
 That is a lot of options on what to eat right there!

 I find if I stick to the outside of the grocery store when I shop it makes eating gluten free a lot easier!
 So many packaged and processed foods make it a little more tricky!